xeqlol/rustonly-kernel/README.md

 # Rustonly kernel

-Tiny OS kernel written only in Rust (without assembler, except inline).
+> Tiny OS kernel written only in Rust (without assembler, except inline).

+After i saw this [masterpiece written](https://github.com/hawkw/sos-kernel) written by Eliza Weisman, i wondered: damn, how can it work without bootloader written in asm?
+So, i decide to find minimal kernel what can be compilled, works fine and written only in Rust.
+So, that's it.
 It simply prints "OK" on green background and then hangs.
 Just download master and run "make run" in terminal.

 ### linux dependencies
-- `nasm`: assembler (assembly -> binary)
 - `ld`: linker (makes binary out of other files)
 - `grub`: creates the bootable iso
 - `xorriso`: req'd by grub, filesystem manipulator